openoereb/pyramid_oereb/README.rst

 a running instance of the pyramid_oereb DEV server connected to the DB.
 The project folder is mounted to it.
 So changes take effect.

-To run the tests locally (unix machine):
+To run the tests locally (unix machine, windows users should go with the docker way described below):

 1. Run ``make build`` (this will install the virtual environment on your machine if it's not already installed)
 2. Start the dev database with ``docker-compose up -d oereb-db`` (with the default config, this uses the default Postgres port on your machine)